A great day out on a scooter

 The village is cute with plenty of old south Chinese style cottages along a windy road around a small artificial lake in the centre.
 Many buildings are constructed using traditional methods of mud and straw.
 Low hills covered in tea plantations surround the village and the border is a mere kilometre or so further north.

 We found many of the cafes and restaurants grossly overpriced and the tea tasting better in much more scenic Mae Salong and whilst the village has numerous (also overpriced) guesthouses they are largely aimed at local tourists and personally, we’d stick to a day trip.
 We ate in the first cafe on the right as you enter the village.
-A simple affair run by a Wa woman that was recommended to us by a friendly tea seller and who served us an excellent and copious Shan noodle soup for 40 baht.
+A simple affair run by a Wa woman that was recommended to us by a friendly tea seller and who served us an excellent and copious Shan noodle soup ...
+Travelfish members only (Full text is around 700 words.)

 Based in Chiang Mai, Mark Ord has been travelling Southeast Asia for over two decades and first crossed paths with Travelfish on Ko Lipe in the early 1990s.